deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 For this purpose, the C-FFI API embeds the jsonrpc API and provides both synchronous and asynchronous access to it[^jsonrpc_in_cffi].
-(These APIs were also used in desktop before we switched to the stdio-rpc-server binary. see the graphic above in "The history of our jsonrpc interface", we did this to provide a way to move in an incremental fashion instead of moving all methods at once)
+(These APIs were also used in desktop before we switched to the stdio-rpc-server binary.
+See the graphic above in "The history of our jsonrpc interface", we did this to provide a way to move in an incremental fashion instead of moving all methods at once)

 [^jsonrpc_in_cffi]: JSON-RPC API in the C-FFI: [`dc_jsonrpc_instance_t`](https://c.delta.chat/classdc__jsonrpc__instance__t.html)

 ## What's Next?

-Currently we only have autogeneration for the typescript bindings, it would be great to also have autogenerated bindings for atleast Swift, Java and Python.
+Currently, we only have autogeneration for the typescript bindings, it would be great to also have autogenerated bindings for at least Swift, Java and Python.
-Also the documentation is still incomplete and the method naming in the Delta Chat jsonrpc API is inconsistent in some places.
+Also, the documentation is still incomplete and the method naming in the Delta Chat jsonrpc API is inconsistent in some places.

 The code documentation part can easily be done by copying the great documentation from the CFFI